 College of Health

-Students in the College of Health (CoH) engage challenging and contemporary curricula under the direction of highly skilled and nationally-recognized faculty.
+Students in the College of Health (CoH) engage in challenging and contemporary curricula under the direction of highly skilled and nationally-recognized faculty.
 All programs in the CoH are nationally accredited and graduates across all programs boast high employment/placement rates.
 CoH graduates are highly regarded by their employers; many have become prominent leaders in their fields.

 Academic programs within the CoH represent some of the fastest-growing occupations across the nation.
 Visit these programs' websites and learn why the College of Health Professions has become a destination site for students pursuing careers in the allied health professions.